 How much do stick vacuum cleaners cost?

-Handstick vacuum cleaners can cost anywhere between $50 and $1,000, depending on the model and the brand.
+Handstick vacuum cleaners can cost anywhere between $30 and $1,500, depending on the model and the brand.
 Since most handstick vacuum cleaners are less powerful than traditional barrel or upright vacuum cleaners, it’s no surprise that they’re cheaper in most cases.
 If you’re looking for a budget option, a handstick vacuum can cost you less than $200.
-However, due to their increasing popularity, some of the leading manufacturers have been making more advanced and innovative designs.
+But due to their increasing popularity, some of the leading manufacturers have been making more advanced and innovative designs.
 As a result, more feature-packed and expensive units are also available.

-Canstar Blue research shows that 45% of Australians have more than one vacuum cleaner and that consumers are spending an average of $338 for each one.
+Our research shows Aussies are spending an average of $339 for a new vacuum, with 50% of survey respondents admitting to owning more than one!
 Clearly a large number of Australians feel that spending large sums of money on a functioning second vacuum is a worthwhile investment.
 If you’re one of these people, then you might want to consider buying a more expensive model that comes with additional features and greater power.
-To help you decide, here is a look at some of the most popular brans on the market.
+To help you decide, here is a look at some of the most popular brands on the market.

 Stick Vacuum Cleaners